-Inspect spark plugs at the recommended intervals
+Inspect spark plugs at the recommended intervals.

-- 1 Remove the spark plug leads by twisting the rubber boots slightly and pull off. - 2 Remove the spark plugs to inspect and clean.
-Replace spark plug if electrode is worn or the insulator is rough, cracked, broken, blistered or fouled. - 3 Set the spark plug gap.
-See Specification Chart in General Information Section. - 4 Before reinstalling spark plugs, clean away dirt on the spark plug seats.
+- 1 Remove the spark plug leads by twisting the rubber boots slightly and pull off.
+Inspect spark plug boots and replace if cracked. - 2 Remove the spark plugs to inspect and clean.
+Replace spark plug if electrode is worn or the insulator is rough, cracked, broken, blistered, or fouled. - 3 Before reinstalling spark plugs, clean away dirt on the spark plug seats.
 Install plugs finger tight, and tighten 1/4 turn or torque to 20 lb. ft.
 (27 N-m).